-The value of Wilson Historical Society’s Endowment as of December 31, 2019 was $268,117.
+The value of Wilson Historical Society’s Endowment as of December 31, 2020 was $287,677.
 The Endowment has grown from $10,000 in 2000 to its present level.
-Because of the Endowment the Wilson Historical Society and Museum’s financial future is solid.
-During 2019, $6,850 was distributed from the Endowment to the Society—this paid for insurance, security monitoring, the community service awards and also provided a distribution of $275 each month to assist with on-going operating expenses.
+Because of the Endowment, the Wilson Historical Society and Museum’s financial future is solid.
+During 2020, $7,200 was distributed from the Endowment to the Society—this paid for insurance, security monitoring, the community service awards and also provided a distribution of $300 each month to assist with on-going operating expenses.
 The goal is to substantially increase the Endowment over the next decade.
-To read more about the Endowment and/or make donations please visit our Monetary Donations page.
+To read more about the Endowment, click here and to make donations please visit our Monetary Donations page.

 The Museum invites local artisans to sell their items thorough the Museum Store.
 In an effort to support local artisans the Museum wants to encourage them to consider selling some of the works through the Museum.